jonathankoop/markup_deliverables/01_research_compendium/Report-Bayesian-Project/README.md

 1. Clone this repository to your local machine.
 2. Open the `Report-Bayesian-Project.Rproj` file in RStudio.
+3. If not done already, install the `renv` package by running `install.packages("renv")` in the R console.
+4. Restore the project library by running `renv::restore()` in the R console.
-3. Run the scripts in the `scripts` folder in the following order:
+5. Run the scripts in the `scripts` folder in the following order:
     -   `01_functions/functions.qmd`
     -   `02_analysis/01_data_wrangling.qmd`
     -   `02_analysis/02_sampling.qmd`
     -   `02_analysis/03_hypothesis_testing.qmd`
-4. Render the report by knitting the `docs/report.qmd` file in RStudio.
+6. Render the report by knitting the `documents/report.qmd` file in RStudio.

 ## Acknowledgements